Why invest in Multi-Asset Plus Funds?

 The Aviva Investors Multi‐asset Funds comprise two ranges, each with five funds (together the “Funds”): Aviva Investors Multi-asset Plus Fund range comprises the Aviva Investors Multi‐asset Plus Fund I (“MAF Plus I”), the Aviva Investors Multi‐asset Fund Plus II (“MAF Plus II”), the Aviva Investors Multi‐asset Plus Fund III (“MAF Plus III”), the Aviva Investors Multi‐asset Plus Fund IV (“MAF Plus IV”) and the Aviva Investors Multi‐asset Plus Fund V (“MAF Plus V”) Aviva Investors Multi-asset Core Fund range comprises the Aviva Investors Multi‐asset Core Fund I (“MAF Core I”), the Aviva Investors Multi‐asset Fund Core II (“MAF Core II”), the Aviva Investors Multi‐asset Core Fund III (“MAF Core III”), the Aviva Investors Multi‐asset Core Fund IV (“MAF Core IV”) and the Aviva Investors Multi‐asset Core Fund V (“MAF Core V”).

 The Funds are sub-funds of the Aviva Investors Portfolio Funds ICVC.
 For further information please read the latest Key Investor Information Document and Supplementary Information Document.
 The Prospectus and the annual and interim reports are also available on request.
 Copies in English can be obtained free of charge from Aviva Investors UK Fund Services Limited, 80 Fenchurch Street, London, EC3M 4AE.
 You can also download copies from our website.
 Issued by Aviva Investors UK Fund Services Limited.
-Registered in England No 1973412.
+Registered in England & Wales No 1973412.
 Authorised and regulated by the Financial Conduct Authority.
 Firm Reference No. 119310.
 Registered address 80 Fenchurch Street, London, EC3M 4AE.
 An Aviva company.